FAQ

 Using a custom table

-A custom table can be added to the data package to store additional information.
+You can add a custom table to the data package to store additional information.
 This requires providing a schema for the additional table.
 The schema must include a foreign key to the referenced table (deploymentID

 , observationID